AnshuOishik/GraSS/BenchmarkMethods/README.txt

 # To decompress:
 ./minicom -d ../DNA/IN_comp.minicom
 ------------------------------------------------------------------------------------------------------------------------------------
-# Executing the state-of-the-art compressors GeCo, GeCo2, geCo3 and Jarvis:
+# Executing the state-of-the-art compressors GeCo, Jarvis, GeCo2, and GeCo3:

 # Install miniconda (https://docs.anaconda.com/miniconda/#quick-command-line-install) then run the following commands
+# For Jarvis: conda install -y -c bioconda jarvis
 # For GeCo2: conda install -y -c bioconda geco2
 # For GeCo3: conda install -y -c bioconda geco3
-# For Jarvis: conda install -y -c bioconda jarvis

 # Please modify and add the following to the original codes to measure memory and CPU usage:
 1. Please modify files of compressors GeCo and Jarvis (modify garbage in defs.h and common.c)